 You are also putting ligaments and tendons under stress each time you exercise, so again, a high number of sets all at once will continually put pressure here and can cause strains or tears that can take a long time to heal.

-More fun and adaptable
+More Fun and Adaptable

-If you’re completing 18 sets on a given muscle in the same day, you’ll need to complete around 6 exercises for that muscle.
+If you’re completing 18 sets on a given muscle on the same day, you’ll need to complete around 6 exercises for that muscle.
 There are obviously only so many exercises you can do for each muscle, so you’ll exhaust your options pretty quickly.

 This will mean your exercises will be the same for each session, which you’ll find can get very boring, very quickly.